JQpenguin/agent-trident/README.md

 | **Level 2** | Static tool planning | Full tool-call sequence |
 | **Level 3** | Dynamic tool execution | ReAct, Reflexion, and Plan-and-Solve trajectories in a deterministic simulator |

-> **Note on Data:** The bundled artifact includes `data/ares_benchmark.json`, which is a compact anonymous review split containing 280 samples.
+> **Note on Data:** The bundled artifact includes `data/ares_benchmark.json`, which is a compact dataset containing 200 samples.
 These samples cover all seven tool-use structures and all 20 domains.

 ---